1

 CBP Field Operations officers often encounter challenges such as unpredictable work hours, high-pressure situations at ports of entry, and the need to quickly assess risks while balancing security and efficient processing.
 New hires can prepare by developing strong communication skills, maintaining physical fitness, and familiarizing themselves with customs regulations and procedures.
 It also helps to be adaptable and stay updated on current security threats, as teamwork and situational awareness are crucial for success in this dynamic environment.

-What are CBP Field Operations?
+What is a CBP Field Operations officer?

 CBP Field Operations refers to the branch of U.S. Customs and Border Protection (CBP) responsible for securing the nation’s borders at official ports of entry.
 Officers working in Field Operations inspect travelers and cargo entering the United States, enforce customs, immigration, and agricultural laws, and prevent illegal goods or individuals from crossing the border.
 Their work is critical for facilitating lawful trade and travel while protecting the country from threats such as terrorism, contraband, and infectious diseases.